A nonlinear version of Bourgain's projection theorem: Proof of main results

-It is enough to consider the case $m=\ell T$ with $\ell\ge \ell_1$, either by modifying the proof of Lemma \ref{lem:entropy-to-Hausdorff-dim} or by replacing $m$ by $\lfloor m/T\rfloor T$.
-Since $\mu(Y)\ge c m^{-2}/2$, the first part of Lemma \ref{lem:decomposition-regular} guarantees that there is a set $X_{\ell,i}$ with $\nu(Y)\ge m^{-3}$, where $\nu=\mu_{X_{\ell,i}}$.
+Let $Y=F_\lambda^{-1}A$.
+Since $\mu(Y)\ge 2^{-\e m/2}$, the first part of Lemma \ref{lem:decomposition-regular} guarantees that there is a set $X_{\ell,i}$ with $\nu(Y) \ge 2^{-\e m}$, where $\nu=\mu_{X_{\ell,i}}$.
 At this point we are working at a fixed (small) scale, with a regular measure $\nu$ and a set $Y$ of sufficiently large measure, which is a subset of $Z$ given in \eqref{eq:def-Z}.
-Then essentially the same argument from the proof of Theorem \ref{thm:main-discrete} shows that, indeed,
+Then essentially the same argument from the proof of Theorem \ref{thm:main-discrete} shows that